linusmossberg/face-detection-and-recognition/README.md

 # Face Detection and Recognition

-Face detection and recognition program developed in Matlab for the course *TNM034 - Advanced Image Processing* at Linköpings Universitet.
+Face detection and recognition program developed in Matlab for the course [Advanced Image Processing (TNM034)](https://liu.se/studieinfo/kurs/tnm034) at Linköpings Universitet.
 Both Eigenfaces and Fisherfaces recognition models are implemented.
 The program uses the [Caltech Faces 1999](http://www.vision.caltech.edu/html-files/archive.html) dataset which contains 450 images of 27 people with various facial expressions, taken in different environments and under various lighting conditions.

 The models are trained with 72 images of 16 people that have been assigned different ID-numbers.
 The remaining people are unknown, and the program should recognize them as such and return an ID of 0.

-The number of training images is limited to 72 because otherwise there would be less images left to test the program with.
-This is because dimensionality-reduced coordinates (weights) are stored for each training image, which means that training images are more or less guaranteed to be recognized correctly, regardless of how well the program actually performs.
+The number of training images is limited to 72 to leave a sufficient amount of images to test the program with.
 The test images have never been seen by the program prior to testing and no weight information about them are stored.

 ## Accuracy